-Some medicines can cause changes in mood including feelings of sadness, despair and depression.
+Some medicines can cause changes in your mood.
+They may improve your mood but they may also make you feel sad, despairing or depressed.
 If you are worried about changes in your mood, discuss this with your doctor or pharmacist immediately.

-- Depression: if the feelings of low mood don't go away, it can be a sign of depression.
-This can affect your everyday activities like your eating, sleeping and concentration.
+- Depression: If the feelings of low mood don't go away, it can be a sign of depression.
+This can affect your everyday activities, such as eating, sleeping and concentration.
 If severe, it could result in having suicidal thoughts or thoughts about harming yourself.

-- Behaviour changes: some medicines can alter behaviour and cause symptoms such as irritability, agitation, restlessness, euphoria (feeling high), confusion, aggression, hostility and delusional thoughts.
+- Behaviour changes: Some medicines can change your behaviour and cause symptoms such as irritability, agitation, restlessness, euphoria (feeling high), confusion, aggression, hostility and delusional thoughts.